TsKyrk/pyexewrap/README.md

 Moreover, if the same script is run from the command line interface or is called by another script, the blocking line becomes undesirable.

 Pyexewrap is a python script that, once setup on the OS, will wrap all the other python scripts enhanced with the proper shebang line.
-On the enhanced scripts, the pausing message "Press Enter to continue." will show up only if the script is directly double-clicked, not when it is called or launched through CLI.
+On the enhanced scripts, the pausing message "Press <Enter> to continue." will automatically show up but only if the script is directly double-clicked, not when it is called or launched through CLI.
-The pausing message will still appear if an exception occurs before the end.
+Most importantly, the pausing message will appear even if an exception occurs before the last line of code which will enable a quick debugging of the exception.

+Another useful feature is to be able to launch an interactive python console at the end of the script by pressing i+<Enter> once prompted.
+This python console will keep all the local variables of the script that has just run allowing for deeper debugging of the scripts.

+The last feature is to be able to launch a cmd console at the end of the script by pressing c+<Enter> once prompted.

 # Installation
 The path to this package shall be added to your PYTHONPATH environment variable to be visible from any location.